 As specialists in search engine optimisation we use a wide range of tools to help us complete our daily tasks as efficiently as possible.
-There are a wide range of SEO tools available to marketers, some good, some great and many not so good.
+There is a wide range of SEO tools available to marketers, some good, some great and many not so good.

-In this blog post I will share with you my top 17 SEO extensions for Google chrome.
+In this blog post, I will share with you my top 17 SEO extensions for Google chrome.
 The extensions listed below are in no particular order – I find it impossible to compare one against the other, as they all do something spectacular and are all very useful in their own way.

 For instance, some chrome extensions I use on a daily basis, others I only need to use once every month or two but it’s always nice to know the extension is tucked up in my browser waiting patiently for when that time comes when it’s needed.

 Mozbar – first up is Mozbar.
 I assume all people who actively work in search engine optimisation use the Mozbar chrome extension on a daily basis.
 If not, I assume all know about it.
 For the benefit of newbies, the Mozbar allows users to see important SEO metrics for any given page/site while surfing the web.
 Some of the insightful metrics include meta data, back links to page, back links to domain and attributes such as canonical and noindex tags.
 Other features include cache URLS, mark-up data and http status codes.
 Last but not least is the SERPS bar.
 This is great for analysing the strength and weaknesses of competitors at a glance by comparing Moz domain and page authority.
 There are many ways in which to use this tool so if you are into SEO and don’t already have it, sign up to Moz for a free account and download this fantastic extension.